The Herd Theatre Company Ltd (The Herd) is committed to protecting and respecting your privacy.

 WHO WE ARE

 The Herd is a registered not for profit Private company limited by guarantee without share capital and is registered in England and Wales (09847217).
-Our registered office is The Herd Theatre, 38 Huntley Drive, Hull, HU5 4DR
+Our registered office is The Herd Theatre, 2, Kingston Court, Kingston Square, Hull, HU2 8GA.